All Episodes

 Well, isn't it just technocracy then?

-I mean, wouldn't technocracy be any just trusting the experts and the technical, that's the religion of, or that's the.
+Isn't I mean, wouldn't technocracy be any of this trusting the experts and the technical?

-But you can't, the whole point, you can't trust the experts because they don't provide the source data so often.
+That's that's the religion of or that's the uh but you can't the whole point you can't trust the experts because they don't provide the source data.

-I say questions, comments, criticisms, whatever you like.
+I say questions, comments, criticisms, whatever you like push back man.

-I did a whole show on Friday night telling people, tell me everything I got wrong about young men.
+I did a whole show on Friday night telling people, tell me everything I got wrong about young men, fix me up, right?

 Lead me away from error.

-So do you, I mean, you know what happened to people in social media who said things, basic things, like, hang on a sec, this is mRNA is completely on testic technology.
+So do you, I mean, you know what happened to people in social media who said things, basic things, like, hang on a second, this is MRNA is completely untested technology.

 It fails on animals all the time.